We Serve: Cast

+Production

-The involvement of Reed as director enabled Box to secure the services of several leading British actresses for the film, all agreeing to be paid the small sum of £5 per day.
+The involvement of Reed as director enabled Box to secure the services of several leading British actresses for the film, all agreeing to be paid £5 per day.
 The film also featured the then Director of the ATS, Jean Knox.

 The 30-minute film was commissioned shortly after the British government changed the nature of the ATS from being a voluntary body to becoming a professional service with full military status in April 1941.
 It was concurrent with a wider recruitment drive to expand the size of the ATS.
 In its efforts to attract recruits, the film emphasised that femininity could be retained in wartime.